CHAOZHAO-1/DG-PHM/README.md

 ## Multimodal Domain Generalization-based Fault Diagnosis (MDGFD)

-> model input is multimodal samples.
+> The input to the model comprises multimodal samples.

 <a name="section-id13"></a>